canro91/canro91.github.io/_posts/2022-01-24-DontPutFunctionsInYourWheres.md

 **Write queries with comparisons, functions, and operators around parameters.
 This way SQL Server could properly use indexes and have better estimates of the contents of tables.
 But, don't write functions around columns in the WHERE clauses.**

 The same is true when joining tables.
-Don't put functions around the foreign keys in your JOINs.
+Don't put functions around the foreign keys in your JOINs either.

 ## Rewrite your queries to avoid functions around columns in WHERE